-Once you are well into your studies at UNCG and start taking classes in your major, you can do Honors in your major, which at UNCG is called Disciplinary Honors.
+Once you are well into your studies at UNCG and start taking classes in your major, you can do Honors in your major, which at UNCG is called Disciplinary Honors, the other Honors program in the Honors College.
 As a student in the Disciplinary Honors Program you do an intensive research project in your major, which culminates in a significant piece of written work, piece of scientific research, or artistic project.
 You work closely with a professor in your major field, opening doors to graduate and professional study, not to mention recommendation letters from a faculty member who really knows you!

 Does it cost anything extra to be a member of the Honors College?

 New students admitted to International Honors are charged a $30 first-year Honors fee at the beginning of their first semester in Honors.
-Graduating seniors are charged a $30 graduation fee during their senior year.
+New students admitted to Disciplinary Honors will be charged a $30 fee at the beginning of their first semester in Honors.
+Beginning with students who join the Honors College in the 2018-2019 academic year, Honors students will be charged $30 each year they are a member of the college.
+Graduating seniors, regardless of when they entered the Honors College, are charged a $30 graduation fee during their fourth year.
 The graduation fee may not correspond to the semester of graduation but will be assessed only once in order to cover all costs of graduating with Honors.
-All charges are handled through the University Cashiers Office.
+All charges are handled through the University Cashier’s Office.

 Do I Have to Take a Language Placement Test When I Come to UNCG?

 It is very strongly recommended that you take the language placement test for the language you studied in high school if at all possible and even if you don’t believe you will test well.
 It only takes a little time and helps provide information about the options you will have for completing the language requirement.
 Taking a language placement test does not mean that you must continue study in that language.

 Does the Honors College give out any scholarships?